Young Americans could benefit from incorporating their own businesses

-And that vast majority, who are stuck struggling in roles that aren't where they'd like to be?
-They've paid handsomely for that privilege.
-Of those that attended college, some 60 percent took out loans to do so, an onus which is only compounded by the other sorts of debt they've accrued.
-Over half are more than $10,000 in the hole, and nearly four out of every five owe some sort of money.
+And that vast majority, who are stuck struggling in roles that aren’t where they’d like to be?
+They’ve paid handsomely for that privilege.
+Of those that attended college, some 60 percent took out loans to do so.
+Over half are more than $10,000 in the hole.
+Nearly four out of every five owe some sort of money.

 The jobs market holds little promise for them escaping this struggle.
 As of 2011, 27 year-olds were more likely to be pulling in less than $15,000 annually than they were more than $40,000.
-During the Obama Administration, 40 percent have spent some time unemployed, and at least 80 percent described their financial situation as somewhat stressful.
+During the Obama Administration, 40 percent have spent some time unemployed.
+At least 80 percent described their financial situation as somewhat stressful.

 These harsh realities all underscore one of the primary benefits of incorporating a business.
 Instead of being forced to wait for a job market that may never materialize, forging out on your own allows you the freedom to succeed on your own merits.
 It’s hard work, but instead of the efforts being futile and unproductive, they all go directly into improving your own situation.